ngumamutundu/weekoneIndependentproject/README.md

 - Then run with live server.

-- Use the hyperlink provided to see my website and the coding used in this project.

 ## Known Bugs

 - There is no bug known to me so far, Kindly let me know incase you notice any.

 ## Technologies Used